Domini Impact International Equity FundSM

 Returns for periods of less than one year are not annualized.

-Gross/Net Annual Expense Ratio1.27%/1.27% Per current prospectus.
+Gross/Net Annual Expense Ratio1.28%/1.28% Per current prospectus.

 Past performance is no guarantee of future results.
 The Fund’s returns quoted above represent past performance after all expenses.
 The returns reflect any applicable expense waivers in effect during the periods shown.
 Without such waivers, Fund performance would be lower.
 Investment return, principal value, and yield will fluctuate.
 Your shares, when redeemed, may be worth more or less than their original cost.
 Select the Performance Tab above for more complete performance information, including returns current to the most recent month-end, which may be lower or higher than the performance data quoted.
 See the prospectus for further information.

 An investment in the Domini Impact International Equity Fund is not a bank deposit and is not insured.
-The Fund is subject to certain risks including foreign investing and emerging markets, geographic focus, country, currency, impact investing, portfolio management, and quantitative investment approach risks.
+The Fund is subject to certain risks including loss of principal, foreign investing and emerging markets, geographic focus, country, currency, impact investing, portfolio management, and quantitative investment approach risks.
 Investing internationally involves special risks, such as currency fluctuations, social and economic instability, differing securities regulations and accounting standards, limited public information, possible changes in taxation, and periods of illiquidity.
 These risks may be heightened in connection with investments in emerging market countries.
 You may lose money.
 See the prospectus for more information on risk.

 The performance above does not reflect the deduction of fees and taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
 Total return is based on the Fund’s net asset values and assumes all dividends and capital gains were reinvested.